SamraAzizi/chat-application/README.md

 The server will start and wait for clients to connect.

 ## Client (VoiceChatClient.java)
-3. Compile the VoiceChatClient.java file.
+1. Compile the VoiceChatClient.java file.

-## javac VoiceChatClient.java
+javac VoiceChatClient.java<br>
-4. Run the client.
+2. Run the client.<br>
 java VoiceChatClient

 Enter the host name and port number of the server in the GUI.